EdlZitrone/oguser-autobumper/README.md

 ## Usage

 Enter your username and password in [config.py](config.py).
-If you want to use the Autobumper by links, put the urls in [threads.txt](threads.txt)
+If you want to use the Autobumper by links, put the urls in [threads.txt](threads.txt).

 Run the following command inside the `oguser-autobumper` directory: